Arahman100198/Sentiment_Analysis/README.md

 5. **Training the Model**: A Naive Bayes classifier (MultinomialNB) is used to train the sentiment analysis model.
 The model is trained on the training data with corresponding sentiment labels.

 6. **Making Predictions and Evaluation**: The trained model is used to predict sentiment labels for the test data.
 The accuracy, classification report, and confusion matrix are calculated to evaluate the model's performance.

-## How to Use

-1. Make sure you have installed the required dependencies as mentioned in the "Dependencies" section.

-2. Prepare your dataset in CSV format with two columns: 'reviews' and 'sentiment'.

-3. Replace `'path_to_your_dataset.csv'` in the notebook with the actual path to your dataset file.

-4. Run each cell in the notebook to perform data preprocessing, model training, and evaluation.

-5. After running the entire notebook, you will see the accuracy, classification report, and confusion matrix, which will provide insights into the model's performance.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The dataset used in this project was obtained from IMDb (Internet Movie Database) and is not the property of the author.
-The dataset is for educational and research purposes only.

-## Disclaimer

-This project is for educational purposes only and is not intended for any commercial use.
-The author does not claim ownership of the dataset used for training the model and is not responsible for any misuse of the code or the dataset.

----
-Replace `[LICENSE]` with the appropriate path to the license file, if applicable.
-Also, feel free to modify the "Acknowledgments" section to credit the sources of the dataset, if any.

-Save this content in a file named `README.md`, and it will serve as the documentation for your IMDb reviews sentiment analysis project.